vlutton/encore-ui/CONTRIBUTING.md

 ### Update your .gitconfig to only push the current branch

 Ensure that you have the following in your `.gitconfig`.

 ```
 [push]
     default = current
 ```

-You can add the above lines to your `.gitconfig` if they aren't there already, or do this via the command line: `git config --global push.default current`
+You can add the above lines to your `.gitconfig` if they are not present, or run the following command in your terminal:

+`git config --global push.default current`

 ### Diff Before Every Commit

-Get into the habit of running git diff or git diff --cached before every commit.
-This helps ensure no unwanted changes sneak in.
+Get into the habit of running `git diff` or `git diff --cached` before every commit.
+This helps ensure that no unwanted changes sneak in.
 Also, check for unnecessary whitespace with `git diff --check`.

 ### Commits Should Be Granular